polkadot-developers/substrate-docs/content/md/en/docs/tutorials/light-clients/parachains.md

 From here onwards, the usage is very similar to what would have been usually done via PolkadotJS.
 All you have to do is follow the [official documentation](https://polkadot.js.org/docs/) and interact with the chain.

+One important detail is that we used `@polkadot/rpc-provider/substrate-connect` as our dependency, and that is fine for a fast and easy integration into a simple webapp.
+However, more advanced implementations (e.g.: library authors) should install and use `@substrate-connect` instead.